ianchapin/epistemic-trust-calibration/protocol/overview.md

 A representation should not be used beyond the tier it has earned.

-Typical tiers:
+Suggested tiers:

-- **Exploratory:** generates hypotheses or options
-- **Explanatory:** supports understanding or communication
+- **Exploratory**
+  - Permits: idea generation, hypothesis formation, option listing
+  - Prohibits: justification, decisive weight

+- **Explanatory**
+  - Permits: intuition-building, communication, shared framing
+  - Prohibits: “therefore we must…” leaps without checks

+- **Operational**
-- **Operational:** supports action with verification safeguards
+  - Permits: action support **with safeguards**
+  - Requires: verification route, failure monitoring, fallback plan, explicit owner for judgment calls

+- **High-stakes**
-- **High-stakes:** requires strong validation and explicit responsibility
+  - Permits: influence on irreversible or high-impact decisions only with strong validation
+  - Requires: explicit responsibility, independent confirmation, named limits, and a clearly accountable decision owner

-Tier names can vary; the separation is what matters.
+Tier labels can vary; the separation is what matters.

 ---